USEPA/WNTR/documentation/stochastic.rst

 Stochastic simulation
 ===============================

-Stochastic simulation can be used to evaluate an ensemble of hydraulic and/or water quality scenarios.
+Stochastic simulations can be used to evaluate an ensemble of hydraulic and/or water quality scenarios.
 For disaster scenarios, the location, duration, and severity of different types of incidents can be drawn from distributions and included in the simulation.
 Distributions can be a function of component properties (i.e., age, material) or based on engineering standards.
-The Python packages Numpy and Scipy include statistical distributions and random selection methods that can be used for stochastic simulation.
+The Python packages Numpy and Scipy include statistical distributions and random selection methods that can be used for stochastic simulations.

 For example, the following code can be used to select N unique pipes based on the failure probability of each pipe::